 Obtain recommended vaccinations, including those that protect against sexually transmitted infections.

 Get recommended tests for HIV and treatable STDs.
 Be aware of STD symptoms in case any develop.

 Pack sufficient quantities of needed prescription medications and supplies.
-Check condom expiration dates.
+Check condom packaging and expiration dates.